 MyEBirdData.csv using the upload file below.
 Note that the file is never

 sent to our server, only used in your browser.

 You can now see all your birded locations with the number of checklists (icon value).

 From these locations, we listed below the different countries/regions you've been birding.
-The blue badges 25 indicate the number of different locations for that particular region.
+The blue badges 25 indicate the number of locations birded in that particular region.

 Click on the download icon to download all eBird hotspots for that region.
 We recommend that you download regions rather than countries when possible.

 Once you are done, click on the button "Find locations without hotspot" below the list.

 Locations without hotspots are listed in the table below and sorted by distance to the nearest hotspot (right column).
 Click on each table row to view this location on the map.

 If you would like to merge the location with an hotspot or suggest the location as a hotpost, click on .